-Fort Washington Medical Center (FWMC) is a licensed 31-bed acute-care hospital located in Prince George's County in Southern Maryland.
-FWMC utilizes 27 acute-care beds and designates four beds for critical care use.
 The hospital primarily serves residents of Fort Washington, Maryland where the facility is based.
 However, it also serves residents of Oxon Hill and Temple Hills.
 Collectively, these three areas of Prince George's County constitute more than 60 percent of the hospital's entire patient base.

 Prince George's County, Maryland, is located immediately north, east, and south of Washington, D.C and 18 miles south of the City of Baltimore.
-Our County has 485 square miles and 863,420 residents, which makes this county the second most populous jurisdiction in the State of Maryland.
-Prince George's County has a number of unique characteristics, which factors significantly into the development of the County's Health Improvement Plan:
+The county has 485 square miles and 881,876 residents, which 48% are males and 52% are females who make up the population.
+In addition, the county race population consists of: 19% White, 63% Black, and 0.5% American Indian and Alaska Native races.
+Prince George's County is considered the second most populous jurisdiction in the State of Maryland.